 Are AI resume screening tools biased?

 They can be.
-A 2025 Brookings Institution study found that AI resume screeners preferred white-associated names in 85.1% of direct comparisons.
+Published in April 2025, a Brookings Institution study found that AI resume screeners preferred white-associated names in 85.1% of direct comparisons.
 The key differentiator is what safeguards a tool offers: resume anonymization, bias auditing, protected-characteristic exclusion, and third-party fairness reviews.
 Tools with no published bias methodology should raise red flags for any compliance-conscious team.

 Do AI resume screeners comply with 2026 hiring laws?